MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nc-vmbuskernelmodeclientlibapi-fn_vmb_channel_packet_get_external_data.md

  The MDL returned by this function describes memory that is already locked in place.
 Therefore, there is no need to call the
 <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-mmprobeandlockpages">MmProbeAndLockPages</a> function.
 The MDL will, however, have neither a user-mode virtual
 address nor a kernel-mode virtual address.
-If the driver that calls this function requires a virtual address to manipulate the memory within the virtual machine, that driver must call <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-mmmaplockedpagesspecifycache">MmMapLockedPagesSpecifyCache</a>, or <a href="/windows-hardware/drivers/kernel/mm-bad-pointer">MmGetSystemAddressForMdlSafe</a>, and the corresponding unlock function later, like <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-mmunmaplockedpages">MmUnmapLockedPages</a>.
+If the driver that calls this function requires a virtual address to manipulate the memory within the virtual machine, that driver must call <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-mmmaplockedpagesspecifycache">MmMapLockedPagesSpecifyCache</a>, or [MmGetSystemAddressForMdlSafe](../wdm/nf-wdm-mmgetsystemaddressformdlsafe.md), and the corresponding unlock function later, like <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-mmunmaplockedpages">MmUnmapLockedPages</a>.
 An alternative to using a virtual address would be to just pass the MDL on down to a driver which uses it for direct memory access.